Dates: May 24-July 3, 2022

 ELIGIBILITY, APPLICATIONS, AND DEADLINES

-Please see the information on our May Term Abroad page.
+Please see the information on our H-SC Summer Programs page.

-The cost is forthcoming and will cover two courses, medical insurance, housing, some meals, public transportation in Münster, and day trips.
+The estimated cost is $6,578 and will cover two courses, travel medical insurance, housing, some meals, public transportation in Münster, and day trips.
 The fee does not include airfare, textbooks, some meals, and personal expenditures.
-Final cost will depend on the number of students; the estimated cost is based upon a minimum number of 15 students.
+Final cost will depend on the number of students; the estimated cost is based upon a minimum number of 12 students.
 February 1: $500 deposit and application due.
-After the number of participants has been determined, the full program cost will be finalized, including airfare, and bills posted.
+After the number of participants has been determined, the full program cost will be finalized, including group airfare, and bills posted.

 For more information about the program, please contact: